-Because of this gut-brain connection, the microbial composition of the digestive tract has a significant effect on our emotional states at any age (and visa versa!).
-When the gut microbiome contains enough beneficial probiotics, it’s able to help balance the raging hormones of adolescence, as well as regulate important neurotransmitters that influence emotional states.
-The result is improved mood and reduced emotional reactivity, as well as lower stress levels.3Some of the latest scientific research reveals that:
+Because of this gut-brain connection, the microbial composition of the digestive tract has a strong connection with our emotional states at any age (and visa versa!).
+When the gut microbiome contains enough friendly flora, it’s able to help encourage balance in the raging hormones of adolescence, as well as support the important neurotransmitters that influence emotional states.
+Science indicates that a robust microbiome seems to encourage positive mood and a knack for rolling with things, rather than being vulnerable to emotional reactivity and stress.3Some of the latest scientific research reveals that:

 • Participants in an fMRI study who ate a probiotic snack twice daily for four weeks became less emotionally reactive to angry and frightened facial images than subjects who received a placebo or no snack at all.4

-• Introducing probiotics to the gut increases levels of “feel good” neurotransmitters including GABA, while lowering the stress hormone cortisol.5
+• Introducing beneficial microbes to the gut increases levels of “feel good” neurotransmitters including GABA, while lowering the stress hormone cortisol.5

 • Compared to participants who received a placebo, healthy young adults taking a multi-strain probiotic supplement for four weeks experienced fewer negative, aggressive, and hopeless thoughts—and were less inclined to ruminate on unpleasant ideas after being in a “sad mood.”6